 Chapter 42 Section 924

-Protection order; when authorized; term; violation; penalty; construction of sections.
+Protection order; when authorized; term; renewal; violation; penalty; construction of sections.

-(1) Any victim of domestic abuse may file a petition and affidavit for a protection order as provided in subsection (2) of this section.
+(1) Any victim of domestic abuse may file a petition and affidavit for a protection order as provided in subsections (2) and (3) of this section.
 Upon the filing of such a petition and affidavit in support thereof, the court may issue a protection order without bond granting the following relief: